pLavrenov/fleeks-boilerplate/readme.md

 # Templates

-Rin supports [EJS](http://www.embeddedjs.com/) template.
+Boilerplate supports [EJS](http://www.embeddedjs.com/) template.
 When you edit and save `.ejs` files under `src/templates/pages`, they will output as `.html` to `build/` directory.

 # Local Server

-Rin runs local server by using [BrowserSync](https://www.browsersync.io/).
+Boilerplate runs local server by using [BrowserSync](https://www.browsersync.io/).
 Its default URL is <http://localhost:3000/>.
 It reloads your browser automatically when you update a file.

 # Deploy to gh-pages branch